 The map above shows the portion of our City that falls within an 800m radius of an existing off-leash dog exercise area.
 It shows a high supply of dog parks in high density areas such as Rhodes and Drummoyne.

-It identifies the Concord/North Strathfield suburbs as a priority site for a future off-leash dog exercise area if the above performance criteria is to be achieved.
-This strategy identifies an opportunity to explore options for the establishment of a dog off-leash exercise area in Henley Park to address this need.
+The first version of this strategy identified the Concord/North Strathfield suburbs as a priority site for a future off-leash dog exercise area if the above performance criteria is to be achieved.
+With this in mind, a dog off-leash trial was held in Henley Park in early 2020.
+During consultation, 85 per cent of people supported Henley Park as a permanent dog off-leash area.
+In May 2020 Council passed a resolution in favour of this.

 Council also encourages community associations such as those in Breakfast Point and Liberty Grove to consider opportunities to provide dog off-leash exercise areas for their residents.